-I have been working as an instructor at Keystone Resort’s Ski School for the past three seasons and have learned a lot about the inner workings of Ski School and how to get the most bang for your buck as a customer.
-In January 2008 I obtained my certification through PSIA – Professional Ski Instructors of America and also AASI – American Association of Snowboard Instructors.
+I have been working as an instructor at Keystone Resort’s Ski School for the past three seasons and recently obtained my certification through PSIA – Professional Ski Instructors of America and also AASI – American Association of Snowboard Instructors.
+I have learned a lot about the inner workings of Ski School over the past few years and how to get the most bang for your buck as a customer.

 Are you debating whether or not to take a lesson?
 It is rare that people won’t like skiing and snowboarding if they have taken a few lessons.
-Skiing and Snowboarding may look easy and there are some that will pick it up quickly, but the vast majority of us will have to struggle with it and it may take a few days to catch on.
+Skiing and snowboarding may look easy and there are some that will pick it up quickly, but the vast majority of us will have to struggle with it, possibly for a few days before catching on.
 Lessons are a great way to learn the skills you need to, correctly.
 Instructors are paid to be patient, teach progressions and take the proper precautions against injury.
 Taking a lesson is a great alternative to having a friend (or significant other) teach you because everyone is at the same level and the instructor is able to tailor the lesson to you and you can avoid the tensions that may arise otherwise!

 As far as choosing which village base area to take a lesson, I think both base areas at Keystone have their pros and cons.
 In my opinion, the Mountain House base has much better teaching terrain.
 They have an overall bigger area including three magic carpets, a ‘roller’ hill area and a beginner chair lift.
 There are separate areas for kids and adults and the terrain is a little bit more consistent and easier to get the hang of.
 The upside of River Run is that the beginner area is at the top of the mountain so you get the experience of riding the gondola up to the top of the mountain and seeing the incredible sights – A breathtaking view of Lake Dillon and the beautiful Breckenridge ski resort will surely make you feel like you’re on top of the world.
 River Run also has a magic carpet and beginner chair lift.